chengzwk/implement-unsupervisedML/README.md

 - K-means clustering
 - Anomaly detection
-- A simple recommender system
+- Recommender system using collaborative filtering

 Each notebook is structured to implement algorithms step-by-step, and test them on sample data from the course labs.